samudra-ajri/books/README.md

 - NodeJs  17.5

 ## Usage
-Rename the .envexample to .env and add your env variables
+Rename the .env.example to .env and add your env variables

 ### Install dependencies
 ```